RyanJarv/assume-role-id/README.md

-# Welcome to your CDK Go project!
+# Assume Role ID

-This is a blank project for CDK development with Go.
+This is

 The `cdk.json` file tells the CDK toolkit how to execute your app.